vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 To be able to investigate, we need access to a reproduction to identify what triggered the issue.
 We need a link to a **public** GitHub repository ([template for App Router](https://github.com/vercel/next.js/tree/canary/examples/reproduction-template), [template for Pages Router](https://github.com/vercel/next.js/tree/canary/examples/reproduction-template-pages)), but you can also use these templates: [CodeSandbox: App Router](https://codesandbox.io/s/github/vercel/next.js/tree/canary/examples/reproduction-template) or [CodeSandbox: Pages Router](https://codesandbox.io/s/github/vercel/next.js/tree/canary/examples/reproduction-template-pages).

-The bug template that you filled out has a section called "Link to the code that reproduces this issue or a replay of the bug", which is where you should provide the link to the reproduction.
+The bug template that you filled out has a section called "Link to the code that reproduces this issue", which is where you should provide the link to the reproduction.

 - If you did not provide a link or the link you provided is not valid, we will close the issue.
 - If you provide a link to a private repository, we will close the issue.